Ke'Bryan Hayes Player Props: Pirates vs. Blue Jays

 Ke'Bryan Hayes At The Plate

-- Hayes has eight doubles, two triples, a home run and 10 walks while hitting .225.
+- Hayes has eight doubles, two triples, a home run and 10 walks while batting .234.

-- Hayes has reached base via a hit in 19 games this year (of 32 played), and had multiple hits in eight of those games.
+- Hayes has picked up a hit in 60.6% of his 33 games this year, with more than one hit in 27.3% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.